el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 ## Code - Parse Telemetry Packet Type #3 (Main Faraday Telemetry)

-The actions needed to flush, command, unpack from the telemetry datagram, and parse telemetry packet type #3 are the same as previously exampled except that parsing routines for packet type #2 are specifically used.
-Notably `CommandLocalUARTFaradayTelemetry()` and `UnpackPacket_3()` command the sending / parsing of telemetry packet type #3 respectively.
+Querying and parsing the Device Debug telemetry packet utilizes the general process above but implements  `CommandLocalUARTFaradayTelemetry()` and `UnpackPacket_3()` functions to interact with telemetry packet type #3 respectively.

-`rx_telemetry_packet_parsed` is printed after reception and parsing to example the raw parsed dictionary item returned from the parsing function(s).

 ```python
 ############